Wolff-Parkinson-White Syndrome (Episodic Palpitations) in cats

 9. Are regular veterinary check-ups important for cats with WPW syndrome?

 Yes, regular veterinary examinations are important to monitor the condition and ensure that the treatment is effective.
-Adjustments to therapy may be necessary based on the progression of the disease and the cat’s response to treatment.
+Adjustments to the therapy may be necessary based on the progression of the disease and the cat’s response to treatment.

 10. Can stress worsen WPW syndrome in cats?